More Facebook friends linked to bigger brain areas

 "This shows we can use some of the powerful tools in modern neuroscience to address important questions -- namely, what are the effects of social networks, and online social networks in particular, on my brain."

-The study results were published Wednesday in the journal Proceedings of the Royal Society B.
+The study results were published on Wednesday in the journal Proceedings of the Royal Society B.

 Heidi Johansen-Berg of the University of Oxford, who was not involved in the research, said the findings were intriguing but did not mean Facebook was a short cut to making people brainier.